Images of 9/11: A Visual Remembrance

 On September 9, 2018, people attend the dedication stand around the 93-foot tall Tower of Voices at the Flight 93 National Memorial in Shanksville, Pennsylvania, where the tower contains 40 wind chimes representing the 40 people that perished in the crash of Flight 93.
 (AP Photo/Keith Srakocic)

-On September 10, 2018, this is the Tower of Voices at the Flight 93 National Memorial in Shanksville, Pennsylvania, where thousands of victims’ relatives, survivors, rescuers and others are expected at Tuesday’s September 11 Anniversary ceremony.
-President Donald Trump and first lady Melania Trump plan to join an observance there tower honoring victims.
+The Tower of Voices display at the Flight 93 National Memorial in Shanksville, Pennsylvania, on September 10, 2018, the day before thousands of victims’ relatives, survivors, rescuers, and others joined President Donald Trump and First Lady Melania Trump for a commemoration ceremony on the 17th anniversary of 9/11.
 (AP Photo/Gene J. Puskar)

-Thousands of flags representing each of the 9/11 terrorist attack victims wave on lawn overlooking the Pacific at Pepperdine University in Malibu, Calif., on Sunday, September 8, 2019, in a display that is now an annual tradition commemorating the fallen.
+Thousands of flags representing each of the 9/11 terrorist attack victims wave on lawn overlooking the Pacific at Pepperdine University in Malibu, California, on September 8, 2019, in a display that is now an annual tradition commemorating the fallen.
 (AP Photo/John Antczak)

 People walk by a memorial to fallen firefighters near the World Trade Center Memorial in lower Manhattan on September 9, 2019.
 (Spencer Platt/Getty Images)